AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/02.log/docs.en.md

 visible: true
 ---

-Sometimes in order to understand a problem and fix it we need to collect "**log files**", or "**logs**.
+Sometimes in order to understand a problem and fix it we need to collect **log files**, or **logs**.
 Basically, these files contain information about the program and it's work.
 To collect those logs and send them to us you need to perform following steps:

 1. Open AdGuard and go to "Settings".